kapiteinkrul/Houtman/README.md

 The famous area Jordaan and shopping streets Haarlemmerstraat/dijk are a pleasant walk away past the beautifully quaint and quiet Westelijke Eilanden area.
 It’s just a short (free) ferry hop across the river ‘het IJ’ to the artsy NDSM area with several bars, summer festivals, a city beach, street art, and a huge monthly flea market (IJ-Hallen).

-Please scroll down for photos of the studio and our harbour You can contact us via [houtmanbnb@gmail.com](mailto:houtmanbnb@gmail.com) for inquiries and bookings.
+You can contact us via [houtmanbnb@gmail.com](mailto:houtmanbnb@gmail.com) for inquiries and bookings.

 We hope to meet you on board sometime!